 Still interested in Phychological Defense Mechanisms?!?!?

 The study of neuroscience and how the brain learns has fascinated me the most during my educational experience.
 There is still so much to “unveil” in this field that it remains an evolving mystery as to our brain’s complete functionality and capacity even today.
 Even scientists still don’t fully understand the complexities of the human brain.
 It remains unclear the reach of our intellectual prowess as more research into the human gift of intuition is still being explored.
-Yet, we know that children are born with over a billion neurons “wiring and firing” making connections throughout their entire develop.
+Yet, we know that children are born with over a billion neurons “wiring and firing” making connections throughout their entire development.
 With so much still unknown, questions abound about what constitutes a real life “genius” and to what extent are these abilities nurtured versus predetermined at birth or perhaps some combination of the two.
 Is our educational indoctrination system even structurally equipped to identify, nurture and support individuals with diverse talents at the “genius” level?
 If we BUMPED into one – – would we even know it?
 Perhaps we would simply view them as an exceptional child (most definitely trUe) or worst case scenario reject them as “weird” or “crazy”?

 Meet a real life “genius” in 2022

-The prospect of bumping into a real life “genius” could be described as a miracle or even a lofty prospect similarly to seeing a real life unicorn.
+The probability of bumping into a real life “genius” could be described as a miracle or even a lofty prospect similarly to seeing a real life unicorn.
 Yet some educators have speculated that each of us are born with unique and different gifts, talents and proclivities that could be called “genius” if allowed to grow and develop.
 Cultivating these talents would require an educational indoctrination system along with educators who have the ability to nurture this level of individuality, creativity, critical thinking and uniqueness in order to support such gifts.
 Our current educational system with its varied checks, balances and assessments often does not support such freedom of expression in all subjects within the normal school setting even though educators try desperately to help each student.

 So, what attributes constitute a “genius” you might ask?
 For the sake of discussion, we will use the premise that most individuals considered to be at the “genius” level status possess the following: